 “International mail is a little bit more complex because we are seeing an influx and a high volume of items being ordered online and those goods require a lot of servicing,” said Barnes.

 He said in some instances, Sapo had to manually intervene by checking invoices and counter parcels.
+That also caused a backlog in international mail.

 Barnes said the post office was prioritising items, from those that were “more urgent ” to those which weren’t priority mail.